ScottRoberson/git-resources/README.md

 Top 5 Free Courses to Learn Git and Github — Best of Lot https://hackernoon.com/top-5-free-courses-to-learn-git-and-github-best-of-lot-2f394c6533b0

 Learn Git one command at a time http://gitready.com/

+How to connect git to github.
+First you will need to create an ssh key if one is not already created https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.
+Don't worry, the article will show you how to check to see if there is an existing key available for use.
+After creation, you will need to add that key to your github account so git and github can talk to one another(https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account).